abalone0204/js-assembler/README.md

 ## Usage

 - `npm install`: to install the dependency

+- `npm assembler FILE_NAME` : And you will see the `FILE_NAME.hack` file in the same dir of the source file.

 ## Testing